-SO What is Brigaid?
+Q:SO What is Brigaid?

-Brigaid was founded by Dan Giusti, the former head chef of one of the world’s top restaurants, Noma, in Copenhagen.
+A: Brigaid was founded by Dan Giusti, the former head chef of one of the world’s top restaurants, Noma, in Copenhagen.
 After our first year of operations, we are now a growing Brigaid of people dedicated to transforming school food.

 You can learn more about our team here.

-WHAT'S WRONG WITH SCHOOL MEALS RIGHT NOW?
+Q: WHAT'S WRONG WITH SCHOOL MEALS RIGHT NOW?

-There are three big challenges to school food currently.
+A: There are three big challenges to school food currently.

-Second, kitchen staff are under-resourced and under-trained, which negatively impacts the experience for both staff and students.
+2. The kitchen staff are under-resourced and under-trained, which negatively impacts the experience for both staff and students.

-HOW WILL BRIGAID ADDRESS THESE CHALLENGES AND ACTUALLY MAKE A DIFFERENCE?
+Q: HOW WILL BRIGAID ADDRESS THESE CHALLENGES AND ACTUALLY MAKE A DIFFERENCE?

-All over the country, school food service directors are doing everything they can to provide what is best for students.
+A: All over the country, school food service directors are doing everything they can to provide what is best for students.
 They are hardworking, well-intentioned people who are overburdened and plainly not getting the resources they need.

-HOW WILL YOU MAKE IT WORK FINANCIALLY?
+Q: HOW WILL WE MAKE IT WORK FINANCIALLY?

 With more delicious food and greater variety come higher student participation rates.
-By increasing the number of students eating school meals, school districts receive more federal reimbursement dollars that go directly back to their food service programs.
+By increasing the number of students eating school meals, school districts receive more federal and state reimbursement dollars that go directly back to their food service programs.

-WHAT HAPPENS TO THE EXISTING KITCHEN STAFF?
+Q: WHAT HAPPENS TO THE EXISTING KITCHEN STAFF?

-HOW DOES BRIGAID PICK WHERE TO WORK?
+Q:HOW DOES BRIGAID choose WHERE TO WORK?

-We chose New London, Connecticut as our first pilot program, and we’re now looking to expand.
+A: We chose New London, Connecticut as our first pilot program, and we’re now looking to expand.

 We are targeting high-need school districts with six or more schools, and we are looking for districts with administrators, community leaders, and local stakeholders who are ready to embrace the change Brigaid will bring.